Introduction To Generative Models

 2. is the main issue.
 One natural idea is to first find what these outputs sum to, \(Z,\) then just divide the model output value by \(Z.\) Combining with the above, that results in \(\frac{e^{-\text{output}}}{Z}.\)

-However, as there are infinitely many possible inputs to the model, there are infinitely many possible outputs, making this impossible, as you can't just sum over infinitely many arbitrary numbers in a finite amount of time.
+However, as there are infinitely many possible inputs to the model, there are infinitely many possible outputs.
+It's impossible to sum over infinitely many arbitrary numbers in a finite amount of time.

 Here, \(Z\) is called the normalizing constant, as in it is the number that would normalize the sum of outputs to 1 when divided.